 11. Beacons and In-Store Experiences and Offers

-This list contains a lot of ideas about in-store mobile experiences and there is no denying that beacons can offer an exciting opportunity to retailers who have the capability and consumers who are enabled.
-Geofencing and geotargeting are very real opportunities and holiday shoppers are a great market with a high purchase intent, high purchase volume, and a highly dense and short season.
+This list contains a lot of ideas about in-store mobile experiences.
+There is no denying that beacons can offer an exciting opportunity to retailers who have the capability and consumers who are enabled.
+Geofencing and geotargeting are very real opportunities.
+Moreover, holiday shoppers make a great market with a high purchase intent, high purchase volume, and a highly dense and short season.
 Be sure you approach beacon strategies as digital strategies, with a focused understanding of audience and purchase intent.